bumbac/dmf2/PRD.md

 - Artifacts must be first-class outputs with type, title, content, author, stage, and version
 - Artifact versioning must be supported
 - Artifacts must be accessible to later stages and subagents
+- Artifact metadata and content must be durably persisted in PostgreSQL
+- Artifacts must also be materialized to persistent runtime files so operators and later stages can inspect full payloads outside the database
+- Artifact records should include a retrieval reference such as a persisted file path

 ### Events And Observability